 Most of the arguments are identical to the ones used for a standard Master time evolution.
 There are a few differences, however.
 First of all it is no longer required to give an initial state, but rather optional.
 If no initial state is given it defaults to a density matrix with a single 1 in the first entry.
 Note, that while for a cavity this corresponds to a Fock state with zero photons, it might be undesirable to use the default value when working with atoms (spin particles), since this state corresponds to the (highest) excited state.

-Additionally, one can explicitly specify the trace distance criterion
+Additionally, one can explicitly specify the trace distance criterion tolerance with the keyword argument

 tol, which is checked in every time step.
 The time evolution stops, i.e. steady-state is reached, when the trace distance between two consecutive density matrices $\rho(t)$ and $\rho(t+dt)$ is smaller than this value.
 The default is